kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   track of the finished Pods to count towards completion.
 - `KMSv2`: Enables KMS v2 API for encryption at rest.
 See [Using a KMS Provider for data encryption](/docs/tasks/administer-cluster/kms-provider) for more details.
 - `KubeletCgroupDriverFromCRI`: Enable detection of the kubelet cgroup driver configuration option from the CRI.
-The container runtime also needs to support this feature in which case the kubelet will ignore the cgroupDriver (--cgroup-driver) configuration option.
-If the container runtime doesn't support it, the kubelet will fallback to using it's cgroupDriver option.
+This feature gate requires the user run a container runtime that supports the `RuntimeConfig` CRI call.
+If both CRI and Kubelet support this feature, the kubelet will ignore the cgroupDriver (--cgroup-driver) configuration option.
+If the container runtime doesn't support it, the kubelet will fallback to using its cgroupDriver option.
   See [Configuring a cgroup driver](/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver) for more details.
 - `KubeletCredentialProviders`: Enable kubelet exec credential providers for